 Protocols related to effective use of insulating rubber gloves and sleeves.

-1. When employees are working on energized circuits or equipment using the rubber glove method, rubber protective-insulating gloves and sleeves rated for the exposure of the highest nominal voltage shall be worn “lock to lock” when employees are working energized URD equipment.
+- When employees are working on energized circuits or equipment using the rubber glove method, insulating rubber gloves and sleeves rated for the exposure of the highest nominal voltage shall be worn cradle-to-cradle when working from an aerial platform.

-2. Electrical class rating of the insulating rubber sleeves shall meet or exceed the electrical class rating of the insulating rubber gloves.
+- Electrical class rating of the insulating rubber sleeves shall meet or exceed the electrical class rating of the insulating rubber gloves when working on primary conductors.

 - Provides specific use requirements that are proven methods for reducing electrical contact injuries and fatalities.